 Today when I hear all the talk about the "cloud" I look back on the Fano-Licklider vision of the utility.
 It is really the same thing.

 ARPA (now called DARPA) realized early on that computing technology would be a constant source of innovations and technology surprises.
 In its mission to avoid technology surprise for the DoD, it aggressively sponsored research in computing.
 Time sharing was of early interest.
-In the early and mid 1960s DARPA was already exploring networking because of its interest in secure, disruption resistent communications.
+In the early and mid 1960s DARPA was already exploring networking because of its interest in secure, disruption resistant communications.
 ARPA was working with Licklider, Roberts, Taylor and others to develop a plan for a data network experiment.
 One of the objectives of the data network was resource sharing -- for example, a military planner in Washington could access a data service in California.
 The first plans for an ARPANET were presented publicly by Roberts at the 1967 Symposium on Operating System Principles, which I attended at a graduate student finishing up my PhD.
 ARPA was also sponsored AI research (McCarthy- Minsky) and massive-parallel high performance computing research (Dennis).

 We should remember the military involvement in Project MAC in a wide sense.
 It included time sharing, computer utility, data networking, and high performance computing.